INSPIRE-MIF/gp-ogc-api-features/spec/oapif-inspire-download.md

 By default, every API implementing this standard will provide access to a single dataset.
 Rather than sharing the data as a complete dataset, the OGC API - Features standards offer direct, fine-grained access to the data at the feature (object) level.
 Query operations enable clients to retrieve features from the underlying data store based upon simple selection criteria, defined by the client.

-For further details about the standard, see the official [OGC API - Features website] (https://www.opengeospatial.org/standards/ogcapi-features).
+For further details about the standard, see the official [OGC API - Features website](https://www.opengeospatial.org/standards/ogcapi-features).

 For a description of the main differences between WFS 2.0 and OGC API - Features, see [this section in the Guide on OGC API - Features](https://github.com/opengeospatial/ogcapi-features/blob/master/guide/section_8_WFS_2_0_v_3_0.adoc).